humausmani/OCD-Patients-Data-Analysis/README.md

 ## Project Overview:

 This data analysis project aims to provide insights on understanding the relationships between various demographic factors and clinical outcomes of OCD Patients.
-By analysing various aspects of OCD severity based on different factos.
+By analysing various aspects of OCD severity based on different facts.

 ### Excel Project Link: